Gojek: Criticism and controversy

 Since its inception, Gojek has seen a number of large-scale demonstrations by its drivers.
 In June 2021, just a few days before the official merger of Gojek and Tokopedia, Gojek drivers announced that they were going on a three-day strike due to a change in GoKilat's (Gojek's courier service vertical) incentive scheme, resulting in significantly reduced tariff for the drivers.
 As part of the resistance, the drivers planned not to accept any GoKilat orders in Greater Jakarta and Bandung.
-A protest happened again in August 2024, the drivers in their demonstration demanded humane working conditions, decent wages, and recognition of legal status.
-They demanded the government and online transportation companies legalize the status of the driver profession in the law.
-In addition, they also demanded that the application company lower the cut of their earnings.
+A protest occurred again in August 2024, during which the drivers demonstrated for humane working conditions, decent wages, and the recognition of their legal status.
+They called on the government and online transportation companies to legalize the status of the driver profession within the law.
+Additionally, they requested that the application company reduce the percentage of their earnings that it retains.
 They went on strike on 29 August by making their services unavailable the whole day, and stormed Gojek, Grab, and the Ministry of Communication and Information offices.
 Gojek responded by ensuring that the public can still use their application services despite the demonstration by drivers on Thursday.
 It is also open to listening to the aspirations of the company's partners.
 However, Gojek did not provide an explanation regarding the income formula for the drivers.